 To install the ANUPQ package, move the file anupq-XXX.zoo for some version number XXX into the pkg directory in which you plan to install ANUPQ.
-Usually, this will be the directory pkg in the hierarchy of your version of GAP 4.
-(However, it is also possible to keep an additional pkg directory in your private directories, see section 74.1 of the GAP 4 reference manual for details on how to do this.)
+Usually, this will be the directory pkg in the hierarchy of your version of GAP 4; it is however also possible to keep an additional pkg directory in your private directories.
+The only essential difference with installing ANUPQ in a pkg directory different to the GAP 4 home directory is that one must start GAP with the -1 switch (see Section 3.1), e.g. if your private pkg directory is a subdirectory of mygap in your home directory you might type: